Trudeau mulls invoking emergency powers to quell protests

 An earlier version of the Emergencies Act, called the War Measures Act, was used just once during peacetime, by Trudeau’s late father, Prime Minister Pierre Trudeau, to deal with a militant Quebec independence movement in 1970.

-The demonstrations in Canada have inspired similar convoys in France, New Zealand and the Netherlands.
+The demonstrations have inspired similar convoys in France, New Zealand and the Netherlands.
 U.S. authorities have said that truck convoys may be in the works in the United States.

-In other developments, Ontario’s premier Doug Ford announced Monday that Canada’s most populous province will lift its COVID-19 proof-of-vaccination requirements in two weeks — not because of the protests that have blocked the border and paralyzed Ottawa, he said, but because “it is safe to do so.”

-Ford said that on March 1, the province will drop its requirement that people show proof of vaccination to get into restaurants, restaurants, gyms and sporting events.
-A surge of cases caused by the omicron variant has crested in Canada.
+Also Monday, Ontario Premier Doug Ford announced that on March 1, Canada’s most populous province will lift its requirement that people show proof of vaccination to get into restaurants, restaurants, gyms and sporting events.
+The surge of cases caused by the omicron variant has crested in Canada.

 The province will also remove its 50% capacity limit on restaurants on Thursday, four days earlier than planned.
 Ford gave no timetable for dropping the requirement that people wear masks in public places.